asnaqsys/asnaqsys.github.io/manuals/migrations/translation-field-special-characters.md

 ---
-title: "Handling Special Characters in Translations"
+title: "Translation of Special Characters in Field Names"
 description: "Learn to manage special characters in translation fields effectively.
 This guide offers insights and best practices for accurate translations."
 ---